choppystick/py-sudoku-solver/README.md

 ## How It Works

 The Sudoku solver uses Linear Programming to model the Sudoku puzzle as a constraint satisfaction problem.
-Here's a deep dive into how LP works in this context:
+Instead of using brute-force algorithm, it is possible to use a more elegant and efficient approach to solve a Sudoku puzzle.

 ### Linear Programming in Sudoku Solving